 This graduate seminar in theory and methodology will ask what transgender studies and art history have to say to each other.
 The seminar will introduce transgender studies and examine the ways in which the discipline of art history can contribute to its debates about form, the status of the human figure, the legibility of bodies, and the visualization of complex and successive states.
 Our primary focus will be on how transgender studies compels us to read and write U.S. art history differently.
 Our topics will include work by transgender cultural producers and artists, but we will also examine the ways in which transgender and nonbinary methods can be used to look at canonical, mainstream, and ostensibly non-trans topics in a new and more accurate light.
 While there will be case studies from contemporary art, the majority of the seminar will be focused on the methods that can be used to write new historical narratives of nineteenth- and twentieth-century in U.S. art history.
-This is a reading-intensive, theoretically-focused graduate seminar in which students are expected to produce original scholarly research.
+This is a reading-intensive, theoretically-focused graduate seminar.
 Please register at: firstname.lastname@example.org with your name, matriculation number, study program, home university (if applicable), zedat email address or email address of home university, and type of exchange program (if applicable).

 Winter Term 2020/21 (David Getsy)